GE2020: 'I am determined to stay the course,' says PAP prospective candidate Ivan Lim in response to online comments

 "I set high standards for the unit as a CO.
 I believe in working together and I did not ask the men to do something I was not prepared to do myself," he added.

-Mr Lim also addressed a post by a former colleague and pointed out that "the shipyard industry is a tough and exacting one".
+Addressing a post by a former colleague, Mr Lim pointed out that "the shipyard industry is a tough and exacting one".

 "We have always required high standards of Keppel colleagues to ensure that they can return home safely to their families," Mr Lim said, adding that there were many colleagues who were promoted and did well during his tenure as AGM and GM of Keppel.